Simhyeon/r4d/docs/meta.md

 ### TODO

 * [x] Rad backtrace prints strangely for deterred  macro
-    * [-] This fix should also affect template crate.... damn it.
+    * [ ] This fix should also affect template crate.... damn it.
 Actually no, but keep in mind that user configured deterred macro doesn't set macro name properly without template related update.
-* [x] Warn readin when relay is on.
-For sanity reason

-* [ ] Capture : $capture(expr,count,src) : Possibly with regex pattern?
-    * [ ] Regxm macro?
-Which applies macro to captured groups?

 * [ ] Consider implementing arrays
+* [ ] Syscmd's inner call is not redirected.
+Thus you cannot pipe into othe files within syscmd.
+Warn this in macro man

 * [ ] Argument parsing to return a slice of values not a string would be good I guess?
     - This needs to implement cow manipulation and I'm... ok maybe later